roberto-luzardo-sonarsource/candy-land-java-game/README.md

 - Include Javadoc comments for public methods
 - Maintain separation of concerns between classes

+### Contributing
+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature`
+3. Make your changes and add tests
+4. Run tests locally: `mvn test`
+5. Ensure code quality: Check SonarQube analysis results
+6. Commit your changes: `git commit -m "Add your feature"`
+7. Push to the branch: `git push origin feature/your-feature`
+8. Submit a pull request

 ### Adding Features
 - New game rules can be added to the `Board` class
 - Additional card types can be implemented in the `Card` class
 - Game variations can be added to `CandyLandGame`
+- GUI enhancements can be made to the components in the `gui` package

+### Code Quality Standards
+The project maintains high code quality through:
+- **Unit Testing**: Comprehensive test coverage for all core functionality
+- **Static Analysis**: SonarQube analysis for code quality, security, and maintainability
+- **Code Coverage**: JaCoCo integration for test coverage reporting
+- **Continuous Integration**: Automated testing and analysis on every commit

 ## License